Engee documentation

 n = sqrt(npower/2).*(randn(rstream,Nsamp,Ntotal) + 1im*randn(rstream,Nsamp,Ntotal));

-If the target is present we get
+If the goal is present, we get

 In [ ]: